 The Vilich Mayor Stroof House experienced a veritable stampede of visitors on Open Monument Day 2022 - and in the most beautiful late summer weather.

-Carl J. Bachem, the chairman of the association, and Carola Nathan also offered guided tours of the Vilich churchyard with its rare historic grave crosses, which were also enthusiastically received.
+Association members Carl J. Bachem and Carola Nathan also offered guided tours of the Vilich churchyard with its unusual historical collection of grave crosses, which can be dated back to the Gothic period.
+They are on the association's heritage conservation programme.